 I remember two or three things about our journey to Tehran via Dubai.
 We were flying on the exact anniversary of 9/11.
 We expected much security checks, and our expectations were not belied!
 I remember that after I had checked in and handed over my suitcase, I committed the mistake of calling out Professor Zilli who was wearing a Sherwani and sported a beard.
-Soon after, both of us were called, taken to a cordoned off area, asked to identify our respective suitcases which then we were asked to open for a check!
+Soon after, both of us were summoned, taken to a cordoned off area, asked to identify our respective suitcases which then we were asked to open for a check!
 Later poor Zilli Sahib had to remark that when we would reach Iran, no one would pester him!
 He was to regret his words on landing!
-At Mehrabad Airport the poor man had to face intense checking once again while I, Najaf and others were spared the ordeal!
+At Mehrabad Airport the poor man had to face intense checking once again while I, along with others were spared the ordeal!
 However what we found unique was that most of the airport counters were occupied by Iranian girls!

 At Tehran we were taken good care of.
 We were lodged in the Guest House of Danishgāh-i Noor, an Open University in Tehran.
 I can never forget the Iranian breakfast comprising of many types of breads, specially nān-i sangīn, the jams and spreads and the roasted meats!
 And the constant flow of black-golden tea accompanied by snacks.
 I still remember that almost all tv channels had a Mulla or two giving religious sermons!

+Being a day flight, we encountered some enchanting views from the windows: the multi coloured rugged hills, and the river which played a great role in shaping the history of this region!
 The river Oxus, known as Amu Daryā, demarcates the Iranian lands from Central Asia!
 And it was a marvel to see the meandering river from my window seat!